Tibetan Food and Cuisine

 - Air Dried Meat

-Air-dried beef and mutton is a favorite food of Tibetans.
 It is usually made each winter, often at the end of November.
 At this time, the temperature is below zero.
-Tibetans cut the beef and mutton into small pieces and string them up, then hang them with bamboo cages in the shade under the tents and eaves to freeze and air dry.
+Tibetans cut the beef and mutton into small pieces and string them up, then hang them with bamboo cages in the shade under the tents or eaves to freeze and air dry.
 After the second year in March, they will be taken down to be roasted or eaten raw, which are very delicious.
-Due to the unique climatic characteristics of Tibet, Tibetan air-dried meat has its features.
+Due to the unique climatic characteristics of Tibet, Tibetan air-dried meat is crispy and has its unique taste.

 Email response within 0.5~24 hours.